SophiaKeip/VarchenkoMatrixPartialCubes/README.md

 - A symbolic Varchenko matrix representing the graph.
 - A file `VarchenkoMatrix.txt` containing the matrix in comma-separated format.

 The script checks whether the input graph is a partial cube.
-If it is, it identifies the equivalence classes of the Θ-relation on edges, assigns symbolic variables to them, and constructs the corresponding Varchenko matrix.
+If it is, it identifies the equivalence classes of the Djokovi\'c-Winkler-relation on edges, assigns symbolic variables to them, and constructs the corresponding Varchenko matrix.

 This script uses the work of **David Eppstein**.
 In order to use our script, get the following files: